FOSI: Hybrid First and Second Order Optimization: First and Second-Order Integration

-Finally, FOSI minimizes $f_1$ and $f_2$ independently: it uses a scaled Newton's step to minimize $f_1$, and the base optimizer step to minimize $f_2$.
+We observe that $f_1$ has similar slope and curvature as $\Tilde{f}$ in the subspace that is spanned by $\Vtop$ and zero slope and curvature in its orthogonal complement $\Vbottom$, while $f_2$ has similar slope and curvature as $\Tilde{f}$ in $\Vbottom$ and zero slope and curvature in $\Vtop$.
 To minimize $f_1$, FOSI changes $\theta$ in the direction $d_1$ that is a linear combination of $\Vtop$'s columns, and to minimize $f_2$, it changes $\theta$ in the direction $d_2$ that is a linear combination of $\Vbottom$'s columns.
 Hence, we can look at each step of FOSI as two simultaneous and orthogonal optimization steps that do not affect the solution quality of each other, and their sum is a step in the minimization of $\Tilde{f}$.
+Figure~\ref{fig:fosi_illustration_contour} illustrates this idea for the quadratic function $f(\theta) = 1.25\theta_1^2 + 1.25 \theta_2^2 + 1.5 \theta_1 \theta_2$.